The seal of the Matanuska-Susitna Borough

 What Is ItAll purchases across the Borough; added on top of existing city sales taxes minus key exemptions as outlined in the ordinance

-Estimated ImpactGenerates about $128 million
+Estimated ImpactGenerates about $121.4 million annually

 What It MeansShifts more of the tax burden from property taxes to spending